openpdfx/openpdfx/README.md

   text, and more.
 * [Openpdf-html](openpdf-html) Create PDF files from HTML, using OpenPDF-html which is a fork of Flying Saucer.
 * [Openpdf-renderer](openpdf-renderer) Render PDF files as images using openpdf-render.
-* [Openpdf-kotlin](openpdf-kotlin) Kotlin module for easy creation of PDF files using Kotlin.
 * Text and Font Support: You can add text to PDF documents using various fonts and styles, and extract text from PDF files.
 * Graphics and Images: OpenPDF supports the addition of images and graphics to PDF files.